Ruby McCollum

-Ruby McCollum, born Ruby Jackson (August 31, 1909 – May 23, 1992), was a wealthy married African-American woman in Live Oak, Florida, who is known for being arrested and convicted in 1952 for killing Dr. C. Leroy Adams, a prominent white doctor and state senator–elect.
-The judge restricted her testimony, but she testified as to their sexual relationship and his paternity of her child.
-The judge prohibited her from recounting her allegations that Adams had repeatedly raped her, and forced her to bear his children.
-She was sentenced to death for his murder by an all-white jury.
-The sensational case was covered widely in the United States press (including a press report written by Zora Neale Hurston, as well as by international papers).
-McCollum was subjected to a gag order.
-Her case was appealed and overturned by the State Supreme Court.
+Ruby McCollum (August 31, 1909 – May 23, 1992), born Ruby Jackson, was a wealthy married Black woman in Live Oak, Florida, who was charged in 1952 for first-degree murder for killing Dr. C. Leroy Adams, a White doctor and state senator–elect.
+She testified as to their sexual relationship and his paternity of her child.
+The judge prohibited her from recounting more details of her allegations of abuse by Adams.
+She was convicted and sentenced to death for his murder by an all-white jury.

+The case was covered widely in the United States press (including a report written by Zora Neale Hurston for the Pittsburgh Courier, the first for a newspaper outside Florida), and gained coverage by international papers also.
+The judge subjected McCollum to a gag order.
+Her case was appealed and overturned on technical grounds by the State Supreme Court.

-Before the second trial, McCollum was examined and found mentally incompetent to stand trial.
-She was committed to the state mental hospital (Florida State Hospital) at Chattahoochee, Florida.
-In 1974 her attorney, Frank Cannon, obtained her release under the Baker Act, as she was not considered a danger to herself or others.
+Before the second trial, McCollum's attorney entered an insanity plea on his client's behalf.
+She was examined and found mentally incompetent to stand trial.
+McCollum was committed to the state mental hospital (Florida State Hospital) at Chattahoochee, Florida.
+In 1974 her attorney obtained her release under the Baker Act, as she was not considered a danger to herself or others.

-In the 21st century, McCollum and her case received renewed attention, with books and four film documentaries exploring the issues of race, class, sexual violence, gender, and corruption in local politics from a modernist perspective.
-McCollum's case is considered a landmark trial by these people in the struggle for civil rights as they believe she was the first black woman to testify against a white man's sexual abuse and paternity of their child.
-It is considered to have helped change attitudes about the practice of "paramour rights”.
-McCollum's attorney, Releford McGriff, became part of a team who worked to change Florida's Jim Crow practice of selecting all-white juries.
-(Black people were still disenfranchised at that time and thus not eligible to serve as jurors, who were limited to voters.)
+In the 21st century, McCollum and her case have received renewed attention, with books and four film documentaries released that explores the issues of race, class, sexual violence, gender, and corruption in local politics.
+McCollum is thought to be the first black woman to testify in court against a white man's sexual abuse and his paternity of their child.

 Early life

 Ruby Jackson was born in 1909 to Gertrude and William Jackson in Zuber, Florida.
 She was the second child and first daughter among her six siblings.
 They attended local segregated schools.
-Ruby's parents recognized her intelligence and sent her to a private school, Fessenden Academy, where she excelled in bookkeeping.
+Ruby went to a private school for Black children, Fessenden Academy.
+She trained to work as a teacher.

 Marriage and family

-In 1931 Ruby Jackson married Sam McCollum.
-They moved to Nyack, New York, as part of the Great Migration of rural blacks out of the South in the early 20th century.
-The couple had three children together: Sam Jr., Sonja, and Kay.
-McCollum later said that a fourth and youngest, Loretta, was a biracial child fathered by Dr. C. Leroy Adams in a forced relationship.
+In 1931 Jackson married Sam McCollum.
+They moved to Nyack, New York, north of New York City, as part of the Great Migration of rural black people out of the South in the early 20th century.
+The couple had three children: Sam Jr., Sonja, and Kay.
+McCollum later said that her youngest child, Loretta, who was born in Live Oak, was fathered by C. Leroy Adams, a White doctor, during a forced relationship.